An Integrative Wellness Clinic

 We take a comprehensive look at your lifestyle and personal habits in order to provide counseling and make modification recommendations.
 Optimizing sleep and movement play an important role in your overall health.

-We're excited to now be offering IV Nutritional therapy.
-IV nutritional therapy has many wonderful benefits!
-See the IV nutrition tab for more information.
+We're excited to now be offering IV Nutritional therapy and ketamine infusions!

 MEGAN VARDEMAN, PA-C

 I attended PA school in West Texas at Texas Tech University Health Sciences Center, I graduated with my Master's degree in 2012.
 I began practicing medicine in 2013.
 My practice initially started in Internal Medicine and Primary Care, which gave me a good foundation in identifying and recognizing disease states.
 My time in Internal Medicine was very valuable as I saw patient after patient come to me with similar complaints: fatigue, brain fog, joint pain, weight gain, anxiety, depression, etc. My approach was always the same: order the "standard" set of labs and tests.
 Occasionally, abnormalities would pop up, but more often than not these tests would be normal.
 I was left feeling helpless, knowing my patient's symptoms were real, but not being able to have the tools or the time to uncover the root cause.
 This frustration led me to leave primary care all together.
 After this, I spent nearly five years in pediatrics, where I developed a love for caring for children in vulnerable states.